cyrildewit/eloquent-viewable/README.md

 ## License

-The Apache 2.0 license.
-Please see [License File](LICENSE.md) for more information.
+Eloquent Viewable is licensed under The Apache 2.0 license.
+See [License File](LICENSE.md) for more information.